 The TSI Assessment (TSIA) is part of the Texas Success Initiative enacted by the Texas State Legislature and designed to determine a student’s readiness for college-level coursework in the general areas of reading, writing, and mathematics.

 The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) measure what students learn in school, determine if students are on track for college success, and open doors for opportunities to prepare and pay for college.
 The PSAT/NMSQT is open to 10th and 11th graders in October.

 The SAT® is the College Board’s flagship college and career readiness assessment.
 For nearly a century, it has been used successfully worldwide in combination with factors such as high school GPA to assess student preparedness for and to predict student success in postsecondary education.

 The ACT® test motivates students to perform to their best ability.
 Test scores reflect what students have learned throughout high school and provide colleges and universities with excellent information for recruiting, advising, placement, and retention.

 This test is optional and is offered each year to students in grades 10, 11 and 12.
 The ASVAB CEP will help your student learn about different careers and interest.
 One of the ASVAB scores is the military entrance score.

 The Texas English Language Proficiency Assessment System (TELPAS) assessment assesses the progress that Emergent Bilingual (EB) students, also referred to as English learners (ELs), make in learning the English language.

 If you are interested or have questions, please contact Mrs. Kathy Parker, Academic Counselor, for further information.
-Registration forms must be completed with Mrs. Parker by June 17, 2021, for both testing dates.
-Testing is subject to space availability with Region 7 Education Service Center.
+Registration forms must be completed at least 30 days in advance of testing.